-The RMP summaries contain information on the medicinal products' safety profiles and explain the measures that are taken in order to further investigate and monitor the risks as well as to prevent or minimise them.
+The RMP summaries contain information on the medicinal products' safety profiles and explain the measures that are taken to further investigate and monitor the risks, as well as to prevent or minimise them.

 The RMP summaries are published separately on the Swissmedic website.
-Marketing Authorisation Holders are responsible for the accuracy and correctness of the content of the published RMP summaries.
-As the RMPs are international documents, their summaries might differ from the content in the information for healthcare professionals / product information approved and published in Switzerland, e.g. by mentioning risks occurring in populations or indications not included in the Swiss authorisations.
+It is the responsibility of the marketing authorisation holder to ensure that the content of the published RMP summaries is accurate and correct.
+As the RMPs are international documents, their summaries might differ from the content in the information for healthcare professionals / product information approved and published in Switzerland, e.g. by mentioning risks that occur in populations or indications not included in the Swiss authorisations.

-6 Appendix
+7 Appendix